Social Media Image Gallery

 ROV screen shot of saturation divers working next to a dive bell underwater, alongside a photo of the dive bell being lowered into the water from a moon pool in a ship's deck

-US Navy Experimental Diving Unit saturation divers were working on the seafloor at Bright Bank and removed a couple of lionfish at a depth of 203 feet.
-Those are the first lionfish officially removed from the expanded sanctuary and the first removed beyond recreational scuba depths.
+US Navy Experimental Diving Unit saturation divers working at Bright Bank removed a couple of lionfish at a depth of 203 feet.
+Those are the first lionfish officially removed from the expanded sanctuary.
 (Photo Credit: Josh Harvey/FGBNMS)

 Collage of 3 images: orange and white buoys with attached lines on the wooden deck of a boat; a white mooring buoy and trailing line floating on the surface of the water; a pyramid-shaped block on the sea floor in an ROV display screen.

-Visiting Flower Garden Banks National Marine Sanctuary just got a little easier, thanks to two newly installed mooring buoys at Geyer Bank.
-The two buoys, located 255 feet and 148 feet deep, provide unprecedented public access to the sanctuary expansion area established in 2021 while protecting critical habitats on the seafloor.
+Two new mooring buoys were installed at Geyer Bank.
+Located at depths of 255 feet and 148 feet, these buoys provide public access to the sanctuary while protecting critical habitats on the seafloor.
 (Photo Credit: Josh Harvey/FGBNMS)

-Red corals on a deep reef in dark water next information about a live stream opportunity.
+Red corals on a deep reef in dark water.

-The MDBC Restoration team hosted live stream events that allowed the public to join in on their expedition in the Gulf.
+The MDBC Restoration team hosted live stream events in July/August 2024 that allowed the public to join in on their expedition in the Gulf.
 Program topics covered lionfish, life at sea, ROVs, deep sea life, benthic landers, and women in science.
+(Photo credit: NOAA, Marine Applied Research and Exploration, DWH MDBC Restoration)

 Side by side images of Taylor snorkeling in blue water next to floating yellow line and red buoy.